 Harry looked smart in a blue three piece suit, a white shirt, pale pink tie and brown shoes.

-After the ceremony all of the guests headed to the wedding reception for drinks and canapes in the warm summer sunshine, before being seated later on for a platter style buffet.
+After the ceremony all of the guests headed to the wedding reception for drinks and canapes in the warm sunshine, before being seated later on for a platter style buffet.

 During dinner, each table were asked to write a love poem for the bride and groom and were given important details to include (such as how the couple met).

 After the buffet, a spokesperson for each table were brought forward to recite their love poem to Harry and Rebeca for judging, with the winning table performing their poem in the form of a rap!

 Harry and Rebeca also took part in their very own version of the popular game show ‘Mr & Mrs’, where they sat back to back and answered questions relating to their relationship by holding up a prop (which in this case was one of their shoes!)